Gender and Sexuality Studies (GENS)

 An interdisciplinary encounter with the contemporary study of gender and its new paradigms for investigating the human condition.
 Weekly guest lectures addressing gender theory contributions to disciplines such as religious studies, philosophy, literature, history, music, political science, anthropology, sociology, education, the sciences, and mathematics.

-GENS 205 GENDER AND SOCIETY (ALSO LISTED AS SOAN 205) (4 credits)
+GENS 205 GENDER AND SOCIETY (4 credits)

 Comparison of historically and culturally situated conceptualizations of gender, gender identity, and gender inequality.
 Significance of gendered meanings and their symbolic representation in society and social institutions regarding distributions of social, economic, and political power.
+(Listed as GENS 205 and SOAN 205)

 (INDIVID/SYSTEMS/SOCIETIES, U.S. PLURALISM)

 Survey of U.S. women's history from the pre-contact period through the present.
 Emphasis on the diversity of women's experiences based on region, class, sexuality, race, and ethnicity.
 Course themes include: how understandings of proper gender roles fluctuated and with what consequences, the changing nature of women's work, women's participation in politics, and how medical knowledge (or lack thereof) critically shaped women's lives.
+(Listed as GENS 267 and HIST 267)

 (U.S. PLURALISM, VITAL PAST)